sourav-mazumder/Zeppelin-With-R/README.md

 ### The R Interpreter Does Make a Spark Context and it Says It Can't Find SparkR, but Everything Else Works

-You don't have SPARK_HOME set properly, or you have the spark.home Zeppelin configuration variable set.
+You don't have `SPARK_HOME` set properly, or you have the `spark.home` Zeppelin configuration variable set.

-Because the version of `SparkR` has to match the version of Spark, the R Interpreter only looks for `SparkR` under SPARK_HOME.
+Because the version of `SparkR` has to match the version of Spark, the R Interpreter only looks for `SparkR` under `SPARK_HOME`.

 If it can't find `SparkR` there, unless there is a `SparkR` in the R library path, the R Interpreter will not be able to connect to the Spark Context.